teuben/teunix/Install/Linux_U20.04.md

 # Linux  Ubuntu 20.04 LTS

-This description is currently being revised, as I modify it from 18.04 to 20.04
+This description is currently being revised, as I plan to transition from 18.04 to 20.04

 Before we start, there are two ways to install U20:  fresh  and updating from U18.
 My experience has always been that the former is more stable.
 More than often weird things happen when you upgrade.
 I've heard this from multiple sources.
+YMMV.

 Secondly, installing a desktop based OS is getting pretty involved, and taking the better part of the day.
 This is hard, many people keep thus running on their OS version for a longer